21 Passive Income Ideas For A Freedom Lifestyle

 We've chosen ethical ad categories that are complementary to the site.
 So no gambling etc.

-What's particularly interesting about the ad revenue is that it comes in every single day whether it's raining or snowing.
+Anyway, what's particularly interesting about the ad revenue is that it comes in every single day whether it's raining or snowing.

 And it's more lucrative than I thought.
 Double-digit income per day for a site that's barely a year old.